Astrotomic/laravel-tmdb/README.md

 #### Movie

-The movie model is the central place and provies the most features.

-First of all you can also `find()` a movie with additional relations and tehy will also be queried from the API.
+First of all you can also `find()` a movie with additional relations and they will also be queried from the API.
-To do so you only have to call the `with()` method on the query berfore you call any of the `find()` methods.
+To do so you only have to call the `with()` method on the query before you call any of the `find()` methods.

 ```php
 use Astrotomic\Tmdb\Models\Movie;